SirWojtek/CryptoGit/README.md

 GitCrypto uses smudge filter for decryption (checkout working copy) and clean filter for encryption (push changes).
-Filters work is done by aes128 CFB algorithm installed with GnuPG package.
+Filters work is done by aes128 CFB algorithm included in GnuPG package.

 Integration with git is ensured by:
 - placing plugin files in folder added to PATH,